ff4500/utilities/README.md

-# utilities
-Scripts and stuff that I use to do various things
+Hi.
+This repo contains scripts and other stuff that I use to do various things.
+There _should_ be a README in each directory with some documentation on each script.
+If there isn't one, let me know and I'll get to it.